 - Must wear TCS shirt from an approved uniform vendor. - May wear solid colored shirt underneath their TCS shirt. - May wear a solid-colored sweater, fleece, or sweatshirt over their uniform shirt if the item is open front, button down, or full zippered.
-(This is not a revision, just rephrased) - Pants should not have patches; look "destructed," or bleached out. - No warmup, sweat or pajama pants. - No hats, caps, sunglasses, or visors are to be worn in the school building. - Shoes with laces must be tied. - No flip-flops or slippers may be worn. - Crocs and Birkenstock style sandals may be worn.
+(This is not a revision, just rephrased) - Any denim pants or shorts must be in good condition (no patches, no holes, no "destructed," bleached out, or extremely faded fabric). - No hats, caps, sunglasses, or visors are to be worn in the school buildings. - Shoes with laces must be tied. - No flip-flops, shoes with wheels in/on them, or slippers may be worn.

-Secondary Boys (7-12)
+Elementary Boys (K-6)